When an application issues SQL statements on a TimesTen connection, the SQL statement

 to the Oracle database for processing.

 The passthrough level can be set at any time and takes effect immediately.
 The value can be set to 0 through 3.
-When appropriate within passthrough levels 1 through 3, TimesTen connects to the Oracle database using the current user's credentials as the user name and the
+When appropriate within passthrough levels 1 through 3, TimesTen connects to the Oracle database using the current user's credentials.
+You can use either an Oracle Wallet set up with the cache administration user credentials pointed to by the

 Passing through update operations to the Oracle database for processing is not recommended when issued on cache tables in an AWT or SWT cache group.
 See Considerations for Using Passthrough.